Former Students & Alumni

 - Current name

 - St. Thomas ID number and/or last 4 digits of Social Security Number (SSN)

 NOTE: We do not change names when we receive a form or letter that indicates a name has changed without first having the required documentation, as outlined above.

 To request a change to your preferred first name:

 Students may email the Office of Student Data and Registrar (using their St. Thomas email account), fax or mail a request to have their preferred first name updated.
 Requests must include the requestor's St. Thomas ID and specify what changes should be made.

 Your preferred first name is distinct from your legal name and will be used for internal University of St. Thomas communications including: class rosters, residence life information, etc.

-Please note: requesting a change to your preferred first name does not change your legal name at the University.
-Your legal name will still appear on official documentssuch as Official Transcript, Diploma, Official St. Thomas letters, etc. To change your legal name please follow the instructions outlined above.
+Note: Requesting a change to your preferred first name does not change your legal name at the University.
+Your legal name will still appear on official documents such as the official transcript, official St. Thomas letters, etc. To change your legal name, please follow the instructions outlined above.

 View more information about readmission.

 If you have been previously enrolled at the University of St. Thomas and have taken one or more terms off, you should do the following: